 Why is no one talking about nursing apprenticeships?

-This week, health secretary Jeremy Hunt promised thousands more mental health nurses in the NHS.
+Earlier this year, health secretary Jeremy Hunt promised thousands more mental health nurses in the NHS.

 Hunt says he wants to tackle the historic imbalance between mental and physical health.
 The aim is to recruit enough nurses, therapists and consultants to treat an extra 1 million patients by 2020.
 To achieve this target – already dubbed one of the most ambitious expansions of mental health services in Europe – the NHS will need to recruit an extra 2,000 specialist nurses.